 blind persons, to available services and resources, and to their community-at-

-opened first office with support of United Way and Clark county
+- opened first office with support of United Way and Clark County

-advocated for State legislation regarding identification of restrooms and
+- advocated for State legislation regarding identification of restrooms and

 guide dog safety.

-designed and implemented Camp Independence, an overnight outdoor
+- designed and implemented Camp Independence, an overnight outdoor

-facilitated communitywide Vision Forum event.
+- facilitated communitywide Vision Forum event.

-opened daily living lab at College of Southern Nevada.
+- opened daily living lab at College of Southern Nevada.

-initiated peer support group.
+- initiated peer support group.

-offered Transition, a blindness skills training program, for high school youth.
+- offered Transition, a blindness skills training program, for high school youth.

-began planning for blindness skills training center
+- began planning for blindness skills training center

 2010 - 2018

-established Blind Date, as our premiere fundraiser.
+- established Blind Date, as our premier fundraiser.

-began offering Braille Club.
+- began offering Braille Club.

-provided Transition2, blindness skills training for adults.
+- provided Transition2, blindness skills training for adults.

 - opened Angela’s House with our partner, RTC of Southern Nevada

-collaborated with other agencies in Vision
+- collaborated with other agencies in Vision

 Continued Community Involvement

 Our community has embraced Blindconnect’s message, that there is life after vision loss, but we need to continue our efforts with sustained outreach.

 We’re especially proud of our efforts working with state lawmakers, that led to a 2001 law.
 It requires public buildings to identify restroom facilities so that blind and visually impaired persons can find them independently.

-to define the rights and responsibilities of service animal teams and to strengthen the law regarding safety of working teams.
+In 2005, SB324 was proposed by Blindconnect and presented by State Senator Dina Titus. to define the rights and responsibilities of service animal teams and to strengthen the law regarding safety of working teams.